octoflar/especia/README.md

 and a more accurate semi-analytic convolution of the absorption term with the instrumental profile.

-The algorithms are explained in
+The method is explained in
 [Quast et al. (2005)](http://dx.doi.org/10.1051/0004-6361:20041601).